pepopowitz/self-sabotage-your-docs/src/index.md

 <!--

-re: canonical hints - I still think this would have been the right move,
+re: noindex - I still think this would have been the right move,

 but the experiments I ran at the time didn't suggest any positive change